Road to radicalization from Toulouse to Kandahar

 Merah did not drink “but I don’t think he is any more religious than I am.
 I think he has just lost the plot,” Danny Dem said.

-“He likes football and motor-bikes like any other guy his age,” said the man, dressed in a blue French national soccer shirt.
-“I didn’t even know he prayed.”

-(The story was corrected to remove reference to Merah being jailed in Afghanistan)

-Additional reporting by Ahmad Nadem in Kandahar and Gerard Bon in Paris; writing by Paul Taylor; editing by Geert De Clercq and Peter Millership
+Additional reporting by Mark Hosenball in New York, Ahmad Nadem in Kandahar and Gerard Bon in Paris; Writing by Paul Taylor, Editing by Peter Millership